Sour (album): Songs

-Sour opens with "Brutal", which was described as "angsty" and "uptempo" by Rodrigo.
-The song was characterized as an enjoyable, "angrily insecure alt-rock tirade" and "playful and easy pop-punk" that "free falls into the depths of grungy rock", with elements of indie rock.
+Sour opens with "Brutal", which Rodrigo described as "angsty" and "uptempo".
+Music critics characterize the track as an enjoyable, "angrily insecure alt-rock tirade" and "playful and easy pop-punk" that "free falls into the depths of grungy rock", with elements of indie rock.
 "Brutal" was the last song written for the album; Rodrigo and Nigro wrote the track two weeks before she had to turn in the record.
 Rodrigo noted that the song represents her teenage years.
 The song has "thrashy" guitars, and was reported to be a "desire to defy any pop expectations that have been placed upon [Rodrigo] by fans, friends, executives, or exes".
 Spencer Kornhaber of The Atlantic described the guitar riff on "Brutal" as "scary in the manner of Clinton-era Nine Inch Nails".
 "Traitor", the second track, is an indie pop ballad with a folk instrumental.
 Its lyrics have been described to consist of "post-grief anger and bargaining".
 Furthermore, details on the lyrics also depict Rodrigo's ex moving on with another girl while she is unable to get over it as she tries to figure out what went wrong.

 The fourth track, "1 Step Forward, 3 Steps Back", interpolates the piano line from Taylor Swift's "New Year's Day" (2017), which was a result of Rodrigo singing "1 Step Forward, 3 Steps Back" over the chords of the Swift song.
 It is described to be a "regret-wracked" tune.
 Rodrigo revealed that she wrote the hook of the song from a text message, going on to say that she "thought it would be a cool way to describe this toxic, sort of manipulative relationship".
 The chirping birds at the beginning of the track were a result of Nigro recording them through a window at his house.
-"Enough For You", the seventh track, is a "simple" and "minimal" bedroom pop song with "searing" lyrics and acoustic instrumentals.
+"Enough for You", the seventh track, is a "simple" and "minimal" bedroom pop song with "searing" lyrics and acoustic instrumentals.
 Rodrigo described the song as "very insecure and vulnerable, but [she] also love[s] how it's really hopeful", referencing the line "someday I'll be everything to somebody else".
 "Happier" serves as the eighth track, a piano-led song featuring lyrics admitting selfishness and exuding self-criticism.